 Frangelico is a world-famous liqueur that is produced in Canale, Italy.

-Created in 1978, Frangelico is a hazelnut based liqueur that is caramel colored and produces a delicious toasty flavored liqueur with hints of vanilla and white chocolate.
+Created in 1978, Frangelico is a hazelnut-based liqueur that is caramel colored and produces a delicious, toasty flavored liqueur with hints of vanilla and white chocolate.

 Galliano

-Galliano liqueur was created in 1896 that has a distinct taste of vanilla.
-While you can drink Galliano on the rocks, it also makes a great addition to Italian cocktails as no additional sweeteners are needed if you are using this liqueur.
+While you can drink Galliano on the rocks, it also makes a great addition to Italian cocktails, as no additional sweeteners are needed if you use this liqueur.

 Italian Wine